JKirchartz/fortunes/README.md

   gosh-darnit people like you.
 * [memebomb](memebomb):
   [Discordian memebombs][1] scraped with [kwotes.py][2]
+* [Oblique Strategies](ObliqueStrategies): Brian Eno's Oblique Strategies cards to help you get out of a creative rut.
+* [Real Facts](realfacts) as real as Snapple makes 'em!
 * [Makefile](Makefile):
   make & update new fortune files with make